march 9, 2025

 |

 Orchestra and BandLesson schedules for Band can be found on the Band Lesson page.
-Here is the permission slip for the upcoming JAM-boree all band students need to participate.

 Lesson schedules for Orchestra can be found on the Orchestra Lesson Schedule page.

 Students will have their lesson on the same day each week but the time will shift to ensure they don't miss the same 30 minutes each week.
 Please help your student remember to bring their instrument and music on their lesson day.
 For many, it's an upsetting way to start their day when they realize they forgot their instrument and/or music.
 Thank you in advance!
 Homework and the content pagePlease see our Content Page for specific updates related to students' learning.

+March Hot Lunch Menu - Here is the link!
 Lake Bluff ExpectationsThis slide deck was created by Ms. French (principal) and Mrs. Benedict (dean).
 We shared it with our students so they know what's expected and can hold themselves and others responsible for their actions.

 Students with Smart Watches were keenly interested in slide 6.
 We will thank you in advance for helping your student shift their watch to "school mode" and not contacting them during the school day. |